jwplayer/applicaster-docs/live/broadcast-live-events.md

   <img src="../img/broadcast-live-stream-parameters.png" width="450">
 </div>

+**Important Note:** When creating broadcast live events in SaaS these parameters will only appear when selecting a contentType.
+Also note the selection for contentType when creating a new BCL stream will only appear if at least one contentType exists with `hosting_type = live_bcl`

 ## Event media types in Zapp
 Zapp assigns a video type based on the fields.
 It takes a few minutes before changes to media item fields are available in Applicaster apps due to caching.
 Applicaster Zapp therefore also uses `VCH.ScheduledStart` and `VCH.ScheduledEnd` to determine when an event is live.